 Habitat for Humanity Vail Valley

-You have the ability to learn quickly and adapt to new situations easily.
+You have the ability to manage and lead progress on a residential construction site, ensuring safe and proper building techniques.
+Utilizing computers and construction software, you are also able to access and maintain digital record of the projects schedule, estimates, contracts, takeoffs, RFIs, details and specifications.
 You are a hard worker who is organized, tidy and sees the job through to completion.
 You have a strong ability to connect with others and provide a fun, positive and memorable experience.
-You love all aspects of construction and want to learn more!
+You love all aspects of construction and want to share your knowledge with others!

-- Train, lead and work alongside AmeriCorps members and volunteers
+- Train, develop and supervise Interns and AmeriCorps members

-- General knowledge of most phases of residential construction.
+- General knowledge of all phases of residential construction.

 - Demonstrated coaching and/or leadership experience.

-- Strong interpersonal communicaBon skills and demonstrated ability to work within a team
+- Strong interpersonal communication skills and demonstrated ability to work within a team environment.

 - Valid driver’s license and ability to drive manual transmission vehicle

 The salary range for this position is currently $46,326 – 69,489 per year.
 Initial compensation is determined based on the successful applicant’s qualifications and experience.
 Benefits offered include health insurance, 403(b) retirement plan with 6% employer match, flexible spending account for health and dependent care, and 5 weeks of vacation, holiday and sick time.